Why Is LiFePO4 Adoption Accelerating in Electric Vehicles by 2025?

 Are LiFePO4 batteries heavier than NMC?

-Will LiFePO4 replace all EV batteries by 2030?
+Can LiFePO4 batteries replace all EV chemistries by 2030?